MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/b-identity-and-access-management.md

 This section will examine design considerations and recommendations surrounding identity and access management in an enterprise context.

-## 1. Planning for Access Management
+## 1. Planning for access management

-Enterprise organisations will typically follow a least-privileged approach to operational access and this model should be expanded to consider Azure through AAD RBAC and custom role definitions.
+Enterprise organizations will typically follow a least-privileged approach to operational access and this model should be expanded to consider Azure through AAD RBAC and custom role definitions.
 It is therefore critical to appropriately plan how to govern control plane and data plane access to resources in Azure, while also fully aligning with Joiner/Mover/Leaver (JML) processes.

-***Design Considerations***
+***Design considerations***

 - There is a limit of 2000 custom RBAC role assignments per subscription.